deltachat/securejoin/source/index.rst

 ===================================================

-SecureJoin protocols provide a usable model for guaranteeing end-to-end encryption that provides safety for users against compromised servers and networks.
+SecureJoin protocols provide a usable model for guaranteeing end-to-end encryption which is secure against compromised servers and networks, trying to break confidentiality of messages.

-The protocols are heavily based and derived from respective key parts of `CounterMitm protocols <https://countermitm.readthedocs.io/en/latest/>`_ which were produced by reseachers of NEXTLEAP, a 2016-2018 EU project on privacy and decentralized messaging.
+SecureJoin protocols are heavily based and derived from respective key parts of `CounterMitm protocols <https://countermitm.readthedocs.io/en/latest/>`_ which were produced by reseachers of NEXTLEAP, a 2016-2018 EU project on privacy and decentralized messaging.